berkeley-scf/tutorial-dask-future/python-dask.md

 obama[0:5]
 ```

+If you time doing the computations above, you'll see that doing it all together is much faster than the time of each of the three operations done separately.

+Note that when reading from disk, disk caching by the operating system (saving files that are used repeatedly in memory) can also greatly speed up I/O (and can easily confuse you in terms of timing your code...).

-## Copies are usually made
+# 6.4.
+Copies are usually made

 Except for the 'threads' scheduler, copies will be made of all objects passed to the workers.

-Also, unless you delay the actual object(s), a copy will be made for every task, not for each
+In general you want to delay the input objects.
+There are a couple reasons why:

+  - Dask hashes the object to create a name, and if you pass the same object as an argument multiple times, it will repeat that hashing.
+  - When using the distributed scheduler, delaying the inputs will prevent sending the data separately for every task (rather it should send the data separately for each worker).
 worker, even if the tasks all use the same objects.

 In this example, most of the "computational" time is actually spent transferring the data
 rather than computing the mean.

 ```
-dask.config.set(scheduler='processes', num_workers = 4)
+dask.config.set(scheduler = 'processes', num_workers = 4)

 import numpy as np
 x = np.random.normal(size = 40000000)
-x = dask.delayed(x)  # recommended to delay the data, as Dask hashes the objects to produce a name
+x = dask.delayed(x)   # here we delay the data

 def calc(x, i):
     return(np.mean(x))